pydantic/pydantic/docs/usage/models.md

 ## Structural pattern matching

-*pydantic* supports structural pattern matching for models, as introduced by [PEP 634](https://peps.python.org/pep-0622/) in Python 3.10.
+*pydantic* supports structural pattern matching for models, as introduced by [PEP 636](https://peps.python.org/pep-0636/) in Python 3.10.

 ```py
 {!.tmp_examples/models_structural_pattern_matching.py!}
 ```
+!!! note
+    A match-case statement may seem as if it creates a new model, but don't be fooled;
+    it is just syntactic sugar for getting an attribute and either comparing it or declaring and initializing it.